 Last modification: 01/19/08 19:26

 SHEPPi and the Amiga disk editor NewZAP.
-He is
+Somewhere along the line I

 upcoming Joe Lynch horror-comedy "Knights Of Badassdom"